 Click on the boxes below to learn more about the events.

-Register for the opening and closing events here.
+Register for the closing event here.

 All other events do not require prior registration.
 COP24 accreditation is required for some events, as indicated above.